What is community-led housing?

 Community Land Trusts (CLTs) are non-profit, community-based organisations that develop housing and other assets that meet the needs of the community.
 They provide homes to rent and buy at permanently affordable levels.

-Leeds Community Homes recently received £10,000 from the Community Land Trust Network to develop as a Community Land Trust for Leeds.
+In 2017 Leeds Community Homes received £10,000 from the Community Land Trust Network to develop as a Community Land Trust for the Leeds area.

 Who’s involved with Leeds Community Homes?

-If you support what we’re trying to achieve, but are not in a position to invest, you can still become a member of Leeds Community Homes for £1.
+If you support what we’re trying to achieve, you can become a member of Leeds Community Homes for £1.
 If you would like to become a member please email us.

 Any other questions?